 assessment fee: ¥ 25,000 (¥ 27,500- after taxes ), including registration fee and JIRAA card issuance fee.

-*All prices include training center facilities usage and insurance fees.
+*All prices include training centre facilities usage and insurance fees.

-Refresh training and self-training under the supervision of our staff is available.
+Refresh rope access training and self-training under the supervision of our staff is available for rope access certified technicians, rescuers and firefighters, IRATA technicians.

 Contact us via e-mail for more info on schedule and booking at: firstname.lastname@example.org